oglok/piraeus-operator/docs/upgrade/README.md

 # Upgrade from v1.5 to v1.6

 The `csi-snapshotter` subchart was removed from this repository.
-Users who relied on it for their snapshot support should switch to the seperate charts provided by the Piraeus team on [artifacthub.io](https://artifacthub.io/packages/search?repo=piraeus-charts) The new charts also include notes on how to upgrade to newer CRD versions.
+Users who relied on it for their snapshot support should switch to the separate charts provided by the Piraeus team on [artifacthub.io](https://artifacthub.io/packages/search?repo=piraeus-charts) The new charts also include notes on how to upgrade to newer CRD versions.